erduotong/nuitka-doc-zh/docs/--help.md

                         Python3.12+ do not check known immortal object assumptions.
 Some C libraries corrupt them.
 Defaults to check being made if "--debug" is on.
+    --no-debug-c-warnings
+                        Disable check normally done with "--debug".
+The C compilation may produce warnings, which it often does for some packages without these being issues, esp. for unused values.
     --unstripped        Keep debug info in the resulting object file for better debugger interaction.
 Defaults to off.
     --profile           Enable vmprof based profiling of time spent.
 Not